rahulvigneshkumaran/rahulvigneshkumaran/README.md

 ## ⭐ ReviewPilot

-An AI-powered collaborative review management platform built using Python and modern AI technologies with GitHub-based collaborative development.
+An AI-powered collaborative review management platform that streamlines the review process using modern AI technologies and industry-standard Git workflows.

 ### Features